nodexeus/blockvisor/node_image_builder_guide.md

 __NOTE 2__: Use `bv node check` for quick `babel.rhai` script smoke tests.
 <br>It executes set of build in functions and all other functions that starts with `test_` prefix.
-This can be used to implement blockchain specific a'la unit tests, that will validate other functions output and throw exception when assertion fail.
+This can be used to implement protocol specific a'la unit tests, that will validate other functions output and throw exception when assertion fail.
 **Example:**
 ```